 APPROVAL OF MINUTES:

 The minutes from the April 1, 2019 meeting were not available.
-Rucker motioned to table the minutes.
-Gribble seconded the motion.
-The Board approved the motion to table minutes from April until meeting until June by unanimous vote (6-0).
+Ms. Rucker motioned, and Mrs. Gribble seconded the motion, to table the vote on the April 1st minutes.
+The Board approved the motion to table minutes from the April meeting until June by unanimous vote (6-0).

 OLD BUSINESS: